sridel92/ATtiny_blink/README.md

 ![attiny_blink_schema.jpg](/Pict/attiny_blink_schema.jpg)

 List of material
-1 x ATTINY85V-10P (the V series act with low voltage from 1.8 to 5.5 volts) 1 x Super capacitor 4 farads, 5,5 volts (or higher capacity) 1 x 5.1 v Zener
+ATTINY85V-10P (the V series act with low voltage from 1.8 to 5.5 volts) Super capacitor 4 farads, 5,5 volts (or higher capacity) 5.1 v Zener
-1 x 1n4148 (or BAT41)
+1n4148 (or BAT41)
-1 x 4 volts Solar cell
+4 volts Solar cell
 a piece of strip board
 a STK500 programmer or Arduino Uno (the programming part is not shown in this git)